Games-Crack/NoNag-Proxmox/README.md

 - Proxmox VE (5.x or later, tested up to 8.x)
 - Proxmox Mail Gateway (5.x or later)
-- Proxmox Backup Server (1.x)
+- Proxmox Backup Server (1.x or later, tested up to 3.x)

 Highlights:

 - Non-intrusive: zero modification of any system file
-- Future-proof: persists between system updates & major upgrades
+- Future-proof: persists between system updates & major upgrades, as long as Proxmox doesnt change the license system.
 - Hassle-free: you can uninstall at any time
 - Comes with standard Debian package, easy to manage and automate
 - Configurable: Product Name & PBS Message.
 See folder /etc/NoNagProxmox on your host